 Event planning & management is one of the most stressful jobs in the world.
-There are always too many people and things demanding your attention at the same time.
+There are always too many people and things demanding your attention simultaneously.
 Too many hats to wear.
 Too many moving pieces to stitch together.
 Sometimes even too many fires to put out.
 All leading to cognitive overload and stress.
-Somehow great event planners can make it all look like a cakewalk.
+Great event planners can make it all look like a cakewalk.
 Of course, experience and number of years in the game matter.
-But so does making time, even if it’s 10 minutes every day, for your professional development.
-If you want to grow your career in this field, here’s a list of 15 event planning & management skills you must master as well as tips on how to develop and improve each of these skills.
+But so does making time, even if it's 10 minutes every day, for your professional development.
+If you want to grow your career in this field, here's a list of 15 event planning & management skills you must master, as well as tips on how to develop and improve each of these skills.

 Leaders bring people together, motivate them, and empower them to deliver their best.
 Event planners need to do the same.
 Whether it is your team, your vendors, or volunteers, you need to lead them all towards the common goal of achieving event success.
 No one leadership style that suits all.
 But there are a few leadership skills especially important for event planners.
 These include:

 “The single biggest problem in communication is the illusion that it has taken place.” - George Bernard Shaw

 Good communication skills are one of the most important event planning & management skills you can hone.
 They can help you bring clarity, accountability, and alignment among all event stakeholders.
 Proactive communication is every successful event planner’s ninja skill.
 It ensures you know of any possible delays well in advance and helps you identify any early red flags in the planning process.
 Mastering the whole gamut of communication skills is a lifelong pursuit.
 But here are four important aspects of communication you must focus on: